Ways You Can Use AI To Develop Next-Gen Mobile Apps

 AI, after much ado, have finally stepped out of the offices of IBM and Amazon and have entered the consumers lives through the device they are always active on, Mobile.
 And, the power it has come with is the one that is too large to contain.

 By using its subfields like Machine Learning, Predictive Analysis, and Deep Learning, AI has helped businesses that are on mobile take personalization to the next level, both in terms of the features that they offer and the marketing efforts that they follow.
+In fact, the benefit of these are so prevalent that next-gen apps have become a way for enterprises to chart the new normal.

 And it doesn’t end there.